 The ICF is excited to welcome Andrea Levere ’83, as our current ICF Executive Fellow.
 Andrea is President Emerita of Prosperity Now and is spending the year at Yale SOM sharing her expertise and knowledge of nonprofit organizations and working with several students on a special project.

 During her short time visiting Yale SOM this fall, Andrea has already convened a group of influential leaders involved with nonprofit organizations to discuss, “Charting the Next Wave of Equitable Finance.”
-The ICF teamed up with the Program on Social Enterprise to host the convening and Andrea is currently working with four Yale SOM MBA students to take their notes from the powerful discussions and turn them into a proceedings document which is intended to be used by practitioners, donors, investors, and academics as a resource to inform the design and delivery of products that can meaningfully increase the availability and investment of equitable finance.
+The ICF teamed up with the Program on Social Enterprise, Innovation, and Impact to host the convening and Andrea is currently working with four Yale SOM MBA students to take their notes from the powerful discussions and turn them into a proceedings document which is intended to be used by practitioners, donors, investors, and academics as a resource to inform the design and delivery of products that can meaningfully increase the availability and investment of equitable finance.

 We hope to share more about Andrea’s work at a later date when the project is ready to be revealed!